2CC: History

-In August 2019, 2CC and its sister station 2CA, moved into a multi-million dollar state of the art broadcast centre (Canberra Radio Centre) directly next door to 2CC's old original premises on Bellenden St, Crace.
+In August 2019, 2CC and its sister station 2CA, moved into a multi-million dollar state of the art broadcast centre (Canberra Radio Centre) directly next door to 2CC's old original premises on Bellenden Street, Crace.

 Programming

 Local content

 2CC broadcasts Canberra's only commercial talkback format.

+Mark Parton joined the station in late November 2008, as a fill-in presenter and in marketing after he left competing station Mix 106.3 in June that year.
+He replaced announcer Mike Jeffreys on the station's breakfast show in April 2009.

+Parton himself announced his resignation from the station on 30 November 2015, with Parton's final show on 18 December 2015, after 7 years with 2CC and 33 years in radio (16 in Canberra), to focus on his marketing company PartonMe.
+In December 2015, it was announced that former television personality and salesman Tim Shaw would debut in the station's breakfast slot on 11 January 2016 to replace Parton.

+In July 2019, 2CC axed its local breakfast show, hosted by Shaw, in favour of relaying the 2GB breakfast show with Alan Jones live from Sydney.
+Shaw was moved to the afternoon drive program when the change took effect.
+Jones was previously heard on 2CC in a one-hour highlights package which began airing in 2010 from 11am until midday.
+The 11am highlights package was replaced by the final hour of 2GB's Ray Hadley Morning Show, which 2CC also airs live from Sydney.

+The decision to replace a local breakfast show with a Sydney program was criticised by local ABC Radio Canberra newsreader Julian Abbott who expressed his disappointment at 2CC being left with just one weekday local program.
+Just a month after being moved from his former breakfast show, Tim Shaw announced his resignation after having been with the station since 2016.

+The local breakfast program has been hosted by Stephen Cenatiempo since 13 July 2020.

-Local breakfast with Stephen Cenatiempo.
-However, the majority of 2CC's daytime and nightime programming is syndicated from Sydney with programs hosted by Ray Hadley, Deborah Knight, John Stanley and Michael McLaren.
+However, the majority of 2CC's daytime and nighttime programming is syndicated from Sydney with programs hosted by Mark Levy, Evan Lucas, John Stanley and Michael McLaren.
 2CC airs a three-hour afternoon program from 3pm with Leon Delaney.
 Weekend programs include Life and Technology on Saturday at midday, House of Wellness on Sunday at midday and Healthy Living on Sunday night.

-Local programming on weekends include Garden Gurus, Trading Post, Pet Tales, Canberra Weekender and Sunday Roast from 9.00am to 12.00pm hosted by Chris McLengahan, Eddie Williams, Pete Davidson and Ian Meikle, as well garden experts Paulene Cairnduff and Keith Colls, vets Nonna Green, Lucy Fish and pet behaviorist Heike Hahner.
+Local programming on weekends include Garden Gurus, Trading Post, Pet Tales, Canberra Weekender and Sunday Roast from 9.00am to 12.00pm hosted by Chris McLengahan, Eddie Williams, Pete Davidson and Ian Meikle, as well garden experts Paulene Cairnduff and Keith Colls, vets Nonna Green, Lucy Fish and pet behaviourist Heike Hahner.